Claudioios/StudyTogheter/README.md

-Entrare nella cartella contenente i files scaricati da GitHUB e creare un virtual environment per Python:
+Enter the folder containing the files downloaded from GitHub and create a virtual environment for Python:

 python3 -m venv venv

-attivare il virtual environment:
+activate the virtual environment:

 source venv/bin/activate

-installare Flask:
+install Flask:

 pip install Flask

-installare le librerie richieste:
+install the required libraries:

 pip install -r requirements.txt

-avviare Flask e far partire il web-server:
+start Flask and start the web server:

 flask run --host 0.0.0.0

-per farlo partire solo su localhost:
+to run it only on localhost:

 flask run